 Cost of Different Gutter Materials

-There are four popular options when it comes to gutters.
+There are seven popular options when it comes to gutters.
 While it may be tempting to go for the cheaper options, you will save a lot more in repair, maintenance, and replacement when you go for the high-quality gutters which are durable.
 Here are the most popular gutter options:

 The aluminum gutters are more expensive than vinyl.
 The price starts at $15 per linear foot.
 The price varies mostly because there are various thicknesses of metal (gauge) available.
 Other than that, aluminum gutters are a great investment because they are durable, lightweight, and quite easy to install.